-Since January 2014 new peripatetic staff have been required to subscribe to the DBS Update Service, and for those in existing peripatetic roles, with effect from September 2014, agreements and contracts must be re-negotiated to include the condition for subscribing and giving consent for an annual check to be made.
-Schools must therefore undertake annual DBS status checks on all peripatetic individuals; it is thought that the summer holiday period might is the opportune time to do so, in advance of appointments recommencing in September.
-The cost of the annual DBS subscription fee for self-employed peris will not be reimbursed.
+It is a GDST requirement for self employed individuals to subscribe to the DBS Update Service.
+Schools must undertake annual DBS status checks on all such individuals; it is thought that the summer holiday period is the opportune time to do so, in advance of appointments re-commencing in September.
+There is no requirement to do the annual check on a rolling basis, but schools may do so if they prefer.
+The cost of the annual DBS subscription fee for self-employed individuals is not reimbursed.